Frequently Asked Questions

 - A health course (HPE 201 or HPE 210).

-Certification programs are usually three or four semesters in length.
+Certification programs are usually four semesters in length.

 Specific Program Pre-requisites are: